 Last weekend Bruce and I decided to revisit some of our favorite scenic spots on Washington’s Highway 20.
-The clouds and rain have still not gone to bed for the night of winter, but given the amount of rain the Pacific Northwest has gotten this year, I hoped to see waterfalls.
+The clouds and rain have still not gone to bed for the night, but given the amount of rain the Pacific Northwest has gotten this year, I hoped to see waterfalls.

 I was not disappointed.

 Close to the town of Marblemount, we passed more:

 After Newhalem, I photographed about six more, but you get the idea.

 What is it about waterfalls that make our hearts beat faster, in awe?
 Is it merely the water?
 Or is it the distance that it falls?
 The “shhhhh” sound as it tumbles and whash-boards over the layers of rocks?
 Or the white spread and spray, resembling a bride’s veil and train?

 We continued on Highway 20 until we met the road closure, turned around and parked at the top of Diablo Lake.
 When the sky is blue, the lake resembles Canada’s Lake Louise, with its turquoise water, hedged by giant, snow-capped peaks.

 But today, the clouds, fog, and wind stirred up gun-metal gray waters.

 There were only two cars in the vast parking lot: ours and a woman accompanied by her little boy, who complained about the cold while the mother insisted he “at least take a look” at the lake.